-- Kerrygold butter because it does say it's from Ireland and the creaminess of it gives a nice crisp outside and moist inside
+- Kerrygold butter because it does say it's from Ireland, and the creaminess of it gives a nice crisp outside and moist inside.

 - whole-wheat flour

-Pretty much you will mix all these together until it resembles coarse meal.
+Pretty much you will mix all these together until it resembles a coarse meal.
 Then put in a pan and bake.

 What is Kerrygold Butter?

-Kerrygold Unsalted Butter has a higher butterfat content and is a perfect butter for baking.
+Kerrygold Unsalted Butter has a higher butterfat content and is the perfect butter for baking.
 You’ll notice its grass-fed cow’s milk richness when you bake for the first time and find your pie crusts are flakier, and your cookies are more delectable thanks to Pure Irish Butter.

-This bread is absolutely amazing for any meal and be prepared for your guests to ask for seconds!
+This bread is amazing for any meal and be prepared for your guests to ask for seconds!
 Enjoy!

 Traditional Irish Soda Bread

 - 1 c sifted all-purpose flour